SakshumKulshrestha/Lesion-Detection-WebApp/README.md

-A limited version of the model can be seen here: https://lesion-detection.herokuapp.com The demo of the model relies on browser cache due to the large size fo the model, so the site must be refreshed before uploading another image.
+A limited version of the model can be seen here: https://lesion-detection.herokuapp.com The demo of the model relies on browser cache due to the large size fo the model, so the cahce must be refreshed before uploading another image.
+This can be done through the inspect element/developer tools window.

 The web app implements two models, one for segmentation and one for classification of different skin lesions.
 However, due to free hosting, only the classifcation is being demoed.